 Understand that there are always people better than you.
-But on the flip side, there are less experienced developers that look up to you too.
+But on the flip side, some less experienced developers look up to you too.

 Do not try to become a master of everything.
-I know, it feels like every day, ten new shiny tools and framework are released, but you cannot learn them all.
+I know, it feels like every month, ten new shiny tools and framework are released.
+But you cannot learn them all.
 Let alone master them.
-Just because new tools and frameworks are released, it does not mean you have to learn them.
+Just because new tools and frameworks are released, it does not mean you have to know them.

-Pick a number of technologies you want to learn and stick with them regardless of what is being released.
+Pick several technologies you want to learn and stick with them regardless of what is being released.
 It is so easy to jump around and lose focus.
 By jumping from tool to tool, you will always be a novice.